AdobeDocs/workfront.en/help/classic/manage-work/projects/manage-projects/export-project-to-ms-project.md

 # Export a project to Microsoft Project

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 You can export Adobe Workfront projects to Microsoft Project.&nbsp;

 >[!IMPORTANT]
 >
 >* Not all Workfront fields are transferred in the Microsoft Project file.
->  For more information about the compatibility of fields between Workfront and Microsoft Project, see the article [Map Microsoft Project fields to Adobe Workfront](../../../manage-work/projects/manage-projects/map-ms-project-fields-to-workfront.md).
+>  For more information about the compatibility of fields between Workfront and Microsoft Project, see the article [Map Microsoft Project fields to Adobe Workfront projects](../../../manage-work/projects/manage-projects/map-ms-project-fields-to-workfront.md).
 >* We recommend that you limit the number of times you transfer projects from one application to another.&nbsp;
 >